LinqLover/google-photos-rummy/README.md

    The recommended sample size is ~50, depending on the number of memories, players, and available time.

-   The script will ask you to perform a few simple steps for selecting galleries.
+   The script will ask you to perform a few simple steps to select your gallery/galleries.
    Do as instructed.

    Be patient for a few minutes (depending on the number of your photos), a random subset of your photos will be downloaded into the `photos` directory of the project folder.